Independent Banking Advisory Service

 Eddy Weatherill comments: " The regulators and the Financial Ombudsman Service are both to blame for the SWAPS disgrace.
 Both were very keen to prevent the 'exposure' of SWAPS complaints by UK Businesses and keen to 'sweep them under the carpet' to prevent those business customers obtaining proper redress, for what was a dishonest banking scam.
 Both the Financial Ombudsman Service and the FSA focused on preventing SWAPS complaints from being properly investigated.
 Their only focus at that time appeared to be in protecting banks from their customer's valid complaints.
 That is, until intense media attention forced the FSA to refocus on the SWAPS complaints which had been placed in front of them previously.
 Despite their best attempts to hide that SWAPS was yet another example of the bank's systemic abuse of UK bank customers, the Panorama film evidences that specific fact yet again for all to see.
 Having bled thousands of successful UK businesses almost dry by their excessive and dishonest banking scam, banks then bled them yet again, by using their specialist debt recovery teams to plunder businesses by charging further excessive fees and interest, until only a business carcass remained in many instances for the bank to legally discard.
 Following that event the banks then concentrated their efforts in debt recovery on Directors and partner's Personal Guarantees and mortgage guarantees on property, for further payments to the bank.
 Bank dishonesty and continued financial abuse on their business customers continues because even now only 32 of 30,000 cases have been paid out by the banks.
 Their legal wrangling continues and the FCA has made a private deal with the banks.
 That is just not good enough.
 Is the FCA following in the FSA footsteps?
 Is the FCA (in their private agreement with the banks) letting them 'off the hook' for what has been theft of billions of pounds from UK Businesses?
 Will the banks be fined?
 Or, are UK businesses, their owners directors and partners to be made to pay the very major price for saving disreputable UK banks? " - Eddy Weatherill 06.09.13

-First pay-outs for businesses sold rate-swaps - The first small businesses to be mis-sold complicated insurance products by their banks have begun to receive compensation.
+First pay-outs for businesses sold rate-swapps - The first small businesses to be mis-sold complicated insurance products by their banks have begun to receive compensation.
 So far, 10 firms have agreed to accept payments, averaging £50,000 each.
 A couple who own a hotel in Bournemouth are thought to be among the first to be compensated.
-Terri and Stewart Flett will receive £350,000, after taking out one of the insurance products in 2007.
+They will receive £350,000, after taking out one of the insurance products in 2007.

 It is thought about 40,000 small businesses were sold the products in the years between 2001 and 2008.
 Those affected include vets, care home operators, hauliers and pub owners.
 Many who had taken out a loan with their bank were advised to "hedge" against the possibility of interest rates going up.
 In return for higher fees, they were told they would not have to pay extra if the Bank of England raised base rates.
 In fact, the Bank reduced rates, from 2008 onwards.
 As a result, many small firms were faced with paying much more for their loans, or having to find tens of thousands of pounds in exit fees.